cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 Breaking down a system into layers has some benefits:

-- You can understand a singel layer as a coherent whole without knowing much about the other layers.
+- You can understand a single layer as a coherent whole without knowing much about the other layers.
 - You can replace layers with alternative implementations of the same basic services
 - You minimimze the dependencies between layers.
 If we change the database server, the UI is not affected by the change